chenjinya/php-amqplib-achieve/README.md

 ---
 Delay queue achieved by `TTL` and `DLX`, different `delay` number(seconds) in only one queue will cause queue blocked.
 We must make a deal that procedure should create separate queues and exchanges for each number(seconds) of seconds.

-`DLX` do not support `topic` so that procedure create separate  exchanges for each router keys.
+Exchange do not support different `x-dead-letter-router-key` so that procedure will create separate  exchanges for each router keys.

 The above needs to be considered in the operation and maintenance (OP) layer.